JedBurke/Lemony/README.md

 > rename.py "path/to/files" --profile _2s
 ```

+You may also store a separate profile.json file in "~/org.rename\_data" / "%HOMEPATH%\org.rename\_data".
+The values from the local file will overwrite those of the main one.

 #### Need to know more?

 At this point in time, the script itself is your best friend in knowing how to use it.